qwerdenkerXD/prot-fin-dev/experiments/recog_with_fft/README.md

-# Recognition with Fast Fourier Transformation <br> v0.4-exp-uniref_sampling
+# Recognition with Fast Fourier Transformation <br> v0.4-exp-target_zone
 `NOTE: This README and the code are updated synchronously.`

-This experiment is to increase specificity in peak selection.
-To select peaks with amplitudes that are significantly high or low for a specific kidera factor, millions of random windows will be sampled and calculated to identify these amplitudes.
+This experiment is to identify a good target zone for the combinatorial hashes.
+Currently, the frequencies are paired up with all upcoming 2<sup>12</sup> frequencies, so actually all of them.

-The goal is to stop inflating the database with frequent hashes.
+Adjusting the zone accurately will reduce the database size, as less hashes are gonna be created, and it will also free some bits in the hash generation.

 ---